-Problem Check Reference Page Menu name cannot be selected Other than for "Setup" and "Info.", selection is not permitted unless a signal is input to the projector and an image or picture is projected. - Pressing the PIP button does not display a sub-picture There will not be a display unless the personal computer screen is being projected.
+Problem oblem Check Menu name cannot be selected Other than for "Setup" and "Info.", selection is not per mitted unless a signal is input to the projector and ar image or picture is projected.
+Pressing the PIP button does not display a sub-picture There will not be a display unless the personal computer screen is being projected.
 An image will not be output unless a video image is being input.
 E-31 Remote control does not function Has the transportation insulation sheet been removed?
-E-13 Is an obstacle located between the remote control and the remote control sensor of the main unit? - Is the remote control out of range for its signal to reach the sensor?
-E-14 Is there strong light or a fluorescent lamp in the vicinity of the sensor? - Are the batteries weak?
+E-13 Is an obstacle located between the remote control and the remote control sensor of the main unit?
+Is the remote control out of range for its signal to reach the sensor?
+E-14 Is there strong light or a fluorescent lamp in the vicinity of the sensor?
+Are the batteries weak?
 Try directing the remote control toward the remote control sensor from a close distance and operating it.
 If there is difficulty in changing settings, the batteries are weak.
-Replace the batteries with new ones. - STATUS indicator lights or flashes See the STATUS indicator list.
-E-61
+Replace the button battery (CR2025) with new one.
+E-13 STATUS indicator lights or blinks See the STATUS indicator list.
+E-61, 62 Brightness is uneven When projecting a rather dark image, the brightness may be uneven in different parts of the image.
+This is not a malfunction. -